dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 Typically, the GPU can only use the amount of memory that is on the GPU (see `Would multiple GPUs increase available memory?`_ for more information).
 This is usually much smaller than the amount of system memory the CPU can access.
-With CUDA, OptiX and HIP devices, if the GPU memory is full Blender will automatically try to use system memory.
+With CUDA, OptiX, HIP and Metal devices, if the GPU memory is full Blender will automatically try to use system memory.
 This has a performance impact, but will usually still result in a faster render than using CPU rendering.

 Can multiple GPUs be used for rendering?